Random Schrodinger operators on long boxes, noise explosion and the GOE: GOE as a limit

-as $\nu\to\infty$ converges locally to the Sine$_1$ process.
-Here the noise matrices $V_\nu $ are diagonal with independent entries having arbitrary fixed mean 0 distribution with uniformly bounded third moment. \end{corollary} \begin{proof} As $n\to \infty$, by the methods of \cite{EY} the bulk eigenvalue process of the matrices $K+bI$ (see Remark \ref{GOE}) converges locally to the Sine$_1$ process.
+As $m\to \infty$, by the methods of \cite{EY} the bulk eigenvalue process of the matrices $\sqrt{m}(K+bI)$ (see Remark \ref{GOE}) converges locally to the Sine$_1$ process.
 The proof of this statement will be expanded in Lemma \ref{l:locallimit} in the Appendix.